-Private name servers are DNS name servers that are associated with a particular domain name, as opposed to being associated with those of HostGator.
-Private name servers can only be used on our Reseller, Dedicated and VPS hosting plans.
+Private name servers are DNS name servers associated with a particular domain name, as opposed to being associated with those of HostGator.
+Private name servers can only be used on our Reseller, Dedicated, and VPS hosting plans.
 It is not possible to use them on our Shared plans (Hatchling, Baby & Business).

 |Private Name Servers|

 |Shared Web Hosting||You must use our generic name servers.
 It is not possible to use private name servers on Shared hosting plans.|